-You’ll be able to use the template in conjunction with existing apps, allowing you to operate everything from within monday.com’s platform.
+You’ll be able to use the template in conjunction with existing apps, allowing you to operate everything from within monday.com’s cloud-based platform.

 You can even export and import customer information from Excel spreadsheets to make it easier to run reports or set up data.

 The template also automatically makes calculations, allowing you to easily forecast what’s coming through the pipeline by visualizing the customer journey.